-Lieutenant governor’s primary pushes for fundraising, ethics
+Fundraising, ethics upfront in lieutenant governor’s primary

 MONTGOMERY, Ala.
-(AP) — Three million dollars have poured into the Alabama lieutenant governor’s race as four candidates vie for a position seen as a stepping stone to higher office.
+(AP) — Three million dollars have poured into the Alabama lieutenant governor’s race as four candidates vie for a statewide position with limited responsibilities other than succeeding the governor.

 In the Republican primary, Alabama Public Service Commission president Twinkle Andress Cavanaugh is running against two state legislators: Rep. Will Ainsworth from Guntersville and Sen. Rusty Glover from Mobile.

-The lieutenant governor leads the state Senate, serves on two dozen committees, appoints 400 positions and succeeds the governor if he or she dies, resigns or is impeached.
-A failed Senate bill this year attempted to strip the lieutenant governor’s powers.
-It criticized the role as simply a political stepping stone.
+The lieutenant governor presides over the state Senate, but only casts a vote in the event of a tie.
+He or she serves on two dozen committees and appoints more than 400 state positions.
+The primary responsibility is succeeding the governor if he or she dies, resigns or is impeached.
+A failed Senate bill this year attempted to strip the lieutenant governor’s powers and criticized the role as simply a political stepping stone to the governor’s office.

-The Republican nominee will face Democrat Will Boyd from Mobile, who lost the U.S. Senate primary against Doug Jones last year.
+The lieutenant governor position has been vacant since April 2017 when Kay Ivey succeeded Robert Bentley as governor.
+Bentley quit while embroiled in a sex scandal.
+If Ivey wins election in November, she will be Alabama’s oldest governor at 74.

 Most Read Nation & World Stories